hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 Maybe slide deck designs are like fashion.
 If we just wait for another fifteen years, they will be popular again.

-Anyway, apart from the fact that this slide causes your eyes to sting, it also shows that the Internet Explorer browser family was VERY dominant in 2005.
+Anyway, apart from being ugly, this slide also shows that the Internet Explorer browser family was VERY dominant in 2005.
 Almost 90% of all Internet users used an IE browser.
 Now in this college talk I predicted three things, of which two **actually really happened**.
 These were my predictions: